bnomei/kirby3-schema/README.md

 The extension prepends `/` on the path so its `/~/YOUR_FOLDER/kirby3-schema/kirby4-blueprints.schema.json`.

+> [!NOTE]
 > thanks @tobimori and @iskrisis

-#### PHP Storm
+### PHPStorm

 Clone this repo to your local machine.
 Open the IDE settings and search for `JSON Schema`.
 Then select `Languages & Frameworks` » `Schemas and DTDs` » `JSON Schema Mappings`.
 Click the `+` button at the top to add a new JSON validate configuration.
-Then fill in the corresponding name, file or URL, and version.
+Then, fill in the corresponding name, file or URL, and version.

-For testing I mapped it to my `site/blueprints` folder.
+For testing, I mapped it to my `site/blueprints` folder.

-#### Sublime Text
+### Sublime Text

 You can use the schema in Sublime Text by cloning this repo to your local machine and setting a custom JSON schema location using [this Sublime Text extension]([https://github.com/sublimelsp/LSP-json?tab=readme-ov-file#custom-schemas](https://github.com/sublimelsp/LSP-yaml) and wildcards in `fileMatch` [schema settings](https://github.com/sublimelsp/LSP-yaml/blob/7b928a7b84f25381b01fa98c04ca7b1418b3a465/LSP-yaml.sublime-settings#L37) ([more](https://github.com/sublimelsp/LSP-json?tab=readme-ov-file#custom-schemas)].

-### Blueprint detection
+## Blueprint detection

 Since Kirby reuses some types like `file`, `info`, `pages` in fields and sections the schema can not always determine which blueprint you are working on with absolute certainty.
 For now, I introduced a `blueprint` property to solve this.
 Use it in your `file`, `page`, `user` and `site` blueprints.